BikeshR/project-game/README.md

   - Added Bootstrap, jquery ...
 - Added the 9x9 table
 - Added the classes
-- Adding the different states in CSS
+- Adding the different states in CSS (inside/outside select/deselect)
+- Doing javascript with DOM manipulation first and adding jquery later

 ## Things to keep in mind